 A disability should never disqualify a qualified individual from obtaining employment or being terminating from employment in any field.
-Federal (ADA), New York State and New York City Laws protect employees from workplace discrimination based on a disability or even a perceived disability.
-The New York disability discrimination attorneys at the Law Offices of Maya Risman, P.C. are here to protect your rights under the law in order to combat disability discrimination.
+Federal (American with Disabilities Act), New York State (New York State Human Rights Law) and New York City (New York City Human Rights Law) laws protect employees from workplace discrimination based on a disability or even a perceived disability.
+It is also a violation of the Family and Medical Leave Act (FMLA) to discharge someone that has taken leave or had requested to take leave under this law.
+Our New York disability discrimination attorneys are here to preserve your rights under these laws in order to combat disability discrimination.

 Under the Americans With Disabilities Act of 1990 (ADA), civil rights law pertaining to employment was greatly expanded to include Americans who suffer from disabilities.
 The ADA prohibits discrimination against any individual in employment matters based on a disability, as long as the employee is sufficiently qualified to hold the position.

 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such impairment, or a person who is perceived by others as having such impairment.
 The ADA does not specifically name all of the impairments that are covered.

 This act covers both disabilities that are permanent, as well as those that could only be temporary.
 Temporary disabilities include any short-term illness or condition that severely impacts a person’s normal routine and life – it does not necessarily have to be a permanent condition.
 Short-term disabilities could include pregnancy-related recovery time, treatment for trauma, as well as mental anguish post-traumatic stress disorder, back injuries, an adjustment in medications for such illnesses as cancer and HIV, for drug and alcohol addiction, disabilities and others.